LeemanGeophysicalLLC/GEARS/travel.md

 Northwest Arkansas is a beautiful place to explore with activities ranging from hiking, biking, and climbing to museums, shopping, and dining.
 Below we've listed a few activities close to the workshop, but we're happy to help you find activities further away if you're planning on staying in the area to explore.
+There are world class art museums, mountain bike trails, and more.

 * Gentry Eagle Watch Trail
 * Sager Creek Trail (walk/bike on a nice paved trail)